echocho/Applied-Data-Science-with-Python/Charting_Fundamentals.md

 In normal distribution, SE = SD / sqrt(n)

 #### Confidence intervals
-Assumption on data distribution type is not needed.
+1. Assumption on data distribution type is not needed.

+2. If repeated samples were taken and the 95% confidence interval was computed for each sample, 95% of the intervals would contain the population mean.

+3.